At the Cancer Centers of Southwest Oklahoma we understand that a diagnosis of Cancer is a life changing event.

 Many patients have trouble getting adequate cancer care because of barriers such as:

 These barriers may cause patients to miss follow-up appointments or delay cancer care until they are very sick.
-It is vital that patients receive continuous care from screening through diagnosis and treatment to ensure the best quality outcomes.
+It is also vital that patients receive continuous care from screening through diagnosis and treatment to ensure the best quality outcomes.

 The Importance of Navigation